 - Strong-smelling substances, such as solvents, perfumes, petrol, etc.

 - Almost all people with cluster headaches have no abnormality of the brain that can be shown by scans or tests.
-In about 1 in 20 people there is another family member who also has cluster headaches.
 In a very small minority of cases, cluster headaches seem to be triggered by a tumour in the pituitary gland (pituitary adenoma) or other brain tumours.
 (The pituitary is a small gland at the base of the brain.)
 It has to be stressed that this is a rare cause of cluster headaches.

 How are cluster headaches diagnosed?